CIRPASS-2/mock-eu-registry/README.md

 1. **Metadata API**: For creating and managing product metadata entries
 2. **Schema API**: For runtime schema configuration and retrieval

+To obtain the OpenAPI document start the application and issue a `GET` request targeting the path `/q/openapi`.
+Use the `Accept` header to negotiate the media type (either `JSON` or `YAML`).
+The endpoint will always return an OpenAPI document aligned with the current JSON schema in use by the application.
 ### Metadata Endpoints

 #### POST /metadata/v1